What are complementary therapies?

 Aromatherapy, exercise, hypnosis, massage, meditation, tai chi, yoga

 What’s the difference between complementary therapies and alternative therapies?

 - Complementary therapies.
-Complementary therapies are used together with standard medical treatment.
-For example, chemotherapy or surgery to remove a tumour.
+Complementary therapies are used together with standard medical treatments, such as chemotherapy or surgery to remove a tumour.

 - Alternative therapies.
 Alternative therapies are used instead of standard medical care.
 There’s no scientific proof that alternative therapies work to treat cancer.
 More importantly, they may not be safe.